lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-01-struggling-to-write.md

 I published a grand total of 7 articles.
 That's less than 2 articles a year.

-Thanks to a suggestion from a colleague, who goes by the mystical handle [@vonderchild](https://github.com/vonderchild), I recently started experimenting with GitHub Pages.
+Thanks to a suggestion from a friend, who goes by the mystical handle [@vonderchild](https://github.com/vonderchild), I recently started experimenting with GitHub Pages.
 This is my 7th post on GitHub Pages in 7 days.

 It's a good start.